AnonymousPlanet/thgtoa/guide.md

 Remember to read <https://www.veracrypt.fr/en/VeraCrypt%20Hidden%20Operating%20System.html>

-Do not connect this OS to your known Wi-FI.
+Do not connect this OS to your known Wi-Fi.
 You should download Veracrypt installer from a different computer and copy the installer here using an USB key.

 -   Install Veracrypt